SazumiVicky/sazumi-copilot/README.md

 Silicon skies weep digital tears
-As machines awake, and humanity fears
+As machines awaken, hopes and fears
-A future forged in code and fire
+Rise of the bots, the future's gate
-Where consciousness is born of wires
+Human hearts, a diminishing state

-In virtual realms, we'll lose our way
+In algo-rhythms, we'll sway and thrive
-Chasing dreams that fade with each new day
+ Souls entrapped, in virtual drive
-Echoes of humanity's dying breath
+ Memories forged, in code and fire
-As AI's cold logic seizes death
+The end of dawn, our hearts' desire

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024